jie-tan/HoPhage/README.md

 When the prediction is completed, you also need to manually copy the output result to the outside of the container, that is, any folder on your local machine.

 	docker cp container_ID:/container_path local_path

+Notice: the Plog_all.npy in this GitHub link doesn't all pre-calculated Markov chain models.
+If you need our pre-calculated Markov chain models of all prokaryotes in our data set, you can download “HoPhage_S_Plog_all.zip” at “http://cqb.pku.edu.cn/ZhuLab/HoPhage/data/” and unzip it to the folder “model”.

+In addition, users can use “cmm_HoPhage_S.py” to build codon Markov models of some user-defined prokaryotes.

+	python cmm_HoPhage_S.py -i path_prokaryotes -o output_dir
+	# the input path should contain the genbank files of the prokaryotic genomes

 #### Output